hariseldon84/x52/core/stories/epic-7-social-community.md

 ### User Story
 As a user, I want to find mentors or become a mentor so that I can learn from experienced users or help newcomers improve their productivity.

-### Acceptance Criteria
+### Acceptance Criteria ✅ COMPLETE
-- [ ] User can sign up as a mentor, mentee, or both
+- [x] User can sign up as a mentor, mentee, or both
-- [ ] Matching algorithm considers experience level, goals, and interests
+- [x] Matching algorithm considers experience level, goals, and interests
-- [ ] Mentors can set availability and areas of expertise
+- [x] Mentors can set availability and areas of expertise
-- [ ] Mentees can request mentorship in specific productivity areas
+- [x] Mentees can request mentorship in specific productivity areas
-- [ ] System facilitates mentor-mentee communication and scheduling
+- [x] System facilitates mentor-mentee communication and scheduling
-- [ ] Mentorship relationships include goal setting and progress tracking
+- [x] Mentorship relationships include goal setting and progress tracking
-- [ ] Feedback and rating system for mentorship quality
+- [x] Feedback and rating system for mentorship quality
-- [ ] Mentorship achievements for both mentors and mentees
+- [x] Mentorship achievements for both mentors and mentees

 ### Technical Notes
 - Create mentor-mentee matching algorithm